 Entrants must manually enter the Promotion.
 The Promoter may reject an entry if it reasonably forms the opinion that the entry has been made using automated entry means or by use of a computer entry service.

-If Entry is permitted via a social media platform, the following will apply:

-an entrant’s entry must be submitted by the individual entrant;

-entrants must ensure their security settings on their personal account allows the Promoter to contact them in the event that the entrant is a winner;

-use of social media platforms is subject to the terms and conditions of use of that social media platform;

-Entrants acknowledge that this Promotion is in no way sponsored, endorsed or administered by, or associated with, any social media platform.
-Any questions, comments or complaints about this Promotion must be directed to the Promoter (not the social media platform).The winner and their guest(s) (if any) are solely responsible and liable for the content of their entries and/or posts and any other information they transmit to other internet users; and

-to the extent permitted by law, the winner and their guest(s) agree to release any and all social media platforms (and their associated agencies and companies) used in conjunction with this Promotion, against any and all losses, claims, costs, expenses and damages (of any nature) which may be incurred by the winner and their guest(s) in respect of their participation in the Promotion.

-Should an entrant’s contact details change at any time between the date on which they enter the Promotion and the Unclaimed Prize Date, that entrant must notify the Promoter of their correct contact details immediately.
+Should an entrant’s contact details change at any time between the date on which they enter the Promotion and the Determination Date, that entrant must notify the Promoter of their correct contact details immediately.

 Any entry that is made on behalf of an entrant by a third party, or otherwise by proxy, will be invalid.